Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Introduction

 Since $\langle T\rangle$ is in general much more bigger than $T$, (3) and (4) of Theorem~\ref{thm1.13} are non-trivial.
-They are useful in our later applications.
+They are useful in our later applications. \end{note} \end{thm}

 By (1) and (2) of Theorem~\ref{thm1.13}, an equicontinuous semiflow is surjective iff it is distal (cf.~Corollary~\ref{cor6.8}).
-However, `surjective' is naturally satisfied in many interesting cases such as `homogeneous' semiflow (cf.~Proposition~\ref{prop3.2B}), minimal semiflow with `amenable' phase semigroup (cf.~Proposition~\ref{prop3.7B}), and $\ell$-recurrent semiflow with \textit{C}-semigroup $T$ (cf.~Corollary~\ref{cor3.17B}).
+However, `surjective' is naturally satisfied in many interesting cases such as `homogeneous' semiflow (cf.~Proposition~\ref{prop3.2B}), minimal semiflow with `amenable' phase semigroup (cf.~Proposition~\ref{prop3.7B}), and $\ell$-recurrent semiflow with phase semigroup $T$ a \textit{C}-semigroup (cf.~Corollary~\ref{cor3.17B}).

 Recall that `equicontinuity' asserts that if two initial points $x,y$ are sufficiently close, then their orbits $Tx$ and $Ty$ are synchronously close.
 And `uniform distality' asserts that if two initial points $x,y$ are sufficiently far away, then their orbits $Tx$ and $Ty$ are synchronously far away.